raibtoffoletto/chocolat-shop/README.md

 ### Creating Migrations

-For this part let us create a simple entity/table just with the store's catalogue: the products it sells and the current stock.
-And to keep it organised, it will be in a different directory/namespace: `Models/InStore/Catalogue.cs`.
+For this part let us create a simple entity/table just with the store's inventory: the products it sells and the current stock.
+And to keep it organised, it will be in a different directory/namespace: `Models/InStore/Inventory.cs`.

 ```cs
 using System.ComponentModel.DataAnnotations.Schema;